Display Issues in a hierarchy (tree)

 Since this is a big issue for me (I just introduced Redmine in our company), I'd even try to implement this.

-#12 Updated by Vitaly Klimov over 7 years ago
+#12 Updated by Vitaly Klimov about 8 years ago

 Please check my plugin - it solves this behavior:

-#23 Updated by Robert Schneider about 5 years ago
+#23 Updated by Robert Schneider almost 6 years ago

 The gantt diagram already contains it.
 But it is not enough.